 Working with a variety of organizations, from large public companies to smaller private clients and even those in the nonprofit world, one thing seems to plague large and small alike: forgetfulness.

 Organizations seem to forget the basic blocking and tackling of the business world as they wrestle with the urgent issues of the day, every day.
 Busy organizations tend to forget the importance of doing the basics that brought about their early success.
 In this post, I'll discuss some practical tips to stay focused on the basics, and the happy results for those who do.

 Back to Basics

-It's difficult to imagine we need a coach to emphasize the basics, but if we're not doing the basics how do we snap out of the doldrums and get on with it?
+It's difficult to imagine we need a coach to emphasize the basics, but if we're not doing them how do we snap out of the doldrums and get on with it?

 World-class athletes have coaches who help them see themselves from an outside perspective.
 These coaches help them see the big picture when they may be consumed by one particular challenge.
 As a business consultant or coach, I have found that good organizations are often so focused on one or two specific challenges that they forget to do the basics well, and the mission suffers.

 The Centrality of the Mission

 A great organization continually communicates their mission.
 It's the reason many of their employees are in the organization — they care about the mission.

 The CEO and other senior leaders must reinforce this as often as they can in order to tie individual and team performance to the accomplishment of a meaningful and valuable mission.
 They must communicate the mission consistently and rally the team to the importance of their daily struggle at work.
 It's what keeps the team focused and energized.

 Once they have communicated the mission, leaders must set and communicate organizational goals that support it.
 Having a great mission may rally and motivate the team, but it is not sufficient to deliver performance and achieve results.